zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 The following steps outline the procedure for enabling PassTicket Support:

 1. Follow the API service documentation that explains how to activate support for PassTickets.

   **Note:** PassTickets for the API service must have the replay protection switched off.

+  **Example:** `APPLDATA('NO REPLAY PROTECTION')

   The PassTickets are exchanged between Zowe API Gateway and the API service in a secure mainframe environment.

 2. Record the value of the APPLID of the API service.
 3. Enable the Zowe started task user ID to generate PassTickets for the API service.
-See the following examples for which allow for `UPDATE` and `READ` access, which apply to the ESM you are using.
+Grant `UPDATE` access to the Zowe started task by submitting commands in one of the three ESMs: ACF2, Top Secret, or RACF.
 4. Enable PassTicket support in the API Gateway for your API service.

 ### Security configuration that allows the Zowe API Gateway to generate PassTickets for an API service